bnachtwey/dsmci/Considerations-on-backups-of-large-filesystems.md

 Some file systems / filers support a fast backup using ISP by identifying the necessary backup candidates and making them available to the ISP client.
 (This list is only a selection):

 ### IBM Storage Scale (ISS, formerly GPFS)
-IBM's cluster file system naturally supports backup with ISP and even offers its own script mmbackup.
+IBM's cluster file system naturally supports backup with ISP and even offers its own script `mmbackup`.
 This not only uses the information about the backup candidates, but can also parallelize the data transfer over several (SP) nodes and GPFS servers.
-However mmbackup does not simply run out-of-the-box: The initial creation of the configuration requires a little trial and error, but afterwards mmbackup runs both stable and performant.
+However `mmbackup` does not simply run out-of-the-box: The initial creation of the configuration requires a little trial and error, but afterwards mmbackup runs both stable and performant.
 In addition to ISP, IBM Spectrum Scale also offers close integration with HPSS as an HSM system, so that the problem can also be reduced by (partially) transferring the data to HPSS - whereby ISP/ISS can also back up very large data volumes in a comparatively short time.

 ### NetApp with SnapDiff
 NetApp has also been supporting backup of its own NAS filers since TSM 5 in a variety of ways.
 In addition to NDMP, the SnapDiff function also accelerates the incremental backup.
 SnapDiff transfers the changes to files and directories between two snapshots to the ISP client.
 The integration goes so far that the ISP client can even trigger the required snapshots on the filer and after a successful backup can delete the previous one on its own.

-Since the SnapDiff function compares only two snapshots, but does not take into account in any way whether the last backup was successful, the same problems arise as when using the -INCRbydate option: errors from the last backup are not compensated and a regular normal incremental backup is strongly recommended. mmbackup, in contrast, takes into account the backup status of all data and is fault-tolerant with regard to the problems mentioned above.
+Since the SnapDiff function compares only two snapshots, but does not take into account in any way whether the last backup was successful, the same problems arise as when using the `-INCRbydate` option: errors from the last backup are not compensated and a regular normal incremental backup is strongly recommended. mmbackup, in contrast, takes into account the backup status of all data and is fault-tolerant with regard to the problems mentioned above.

 Basically, each cluster/scale-out file system should be able to provide a list of new, modified and deleted files, since this (meta) information is necessary for the consistency of the data (and especially the caches) on the cluster nodes.
 In practice, the problems are that this information is not easily accessible and there are no tools by manufacturers to access this data.
 Quantum has responded to customer demand and is currently examining how this information can be made available to the StorNext file system.
 DELL/EMC also offers ScaleOut NAS systems with the ISILON systems.
 In version 7 of the operating system, called OneFS, there is the possibility to log changed files, but the resource requirements are so high that there is a lasting impairment of the entire system.
 With OneFS 8 there should also be improvements here.

 ### Quantum StorNext
-:construction: t.b.d. :construction:
+🚧  t.b.d. 🚧

 ### General Remarks
-:construction: t.b.d. :construction:
+🚧  t.b.d. 🚧

-All Filesystems mentioned above are somehow *distributed and scale out file systems*.
+All file systems mentioned above are somehow *distributed and scale out file systems*.
 They all share one basic property: Due to the distribution of the data and the distributed access using different access points (e.g. *Gateway Server / Nodes*) there must be an internal process that knows about all changes on the stored files, so that other nodes than the one holding the primary copy get notified on any changes and then update their cached copy.
 This knowledge of file changes allow to create file lists for new, changed and deleted files, that TSM/SP can then process as mentioned above.
 So any filesystem having such knowledge (e.g. also *CephFS*) should be able to provide *changed files lists*.

 ## Two (simple) ideas for all file systems
 For all users who do not have an IBM Spectrum Scale in operation (mmbackup is the best solution for this!) and neither full backups nor NDMP this raises the question of what to do now?